jack8558/CSCI-739-GraphGrad/README.md

 - GPU optimization: TODO

 ## Classifier
-A simple binary logistic logression classifier has been implemented in tests/logistic_regression_example.py.
+A simple binary logistic logression classifier has been implemented in `tests/logistic_regression_example.py`.
 The accuracy was compared against sklearn's logistic regression classifier and achieves comparable performance on sklearn's breast_cancer dataset:

     sklearn accuracy: 96.32%
-    our accuracy: 93.68%
+    GrphGrad model accuracy: 93.68%

 ## Benchmark with Pytorch
 Pytorch has been chosen to be a benchmark and below is the comparision with GraphGrad.